uni-v-cc/learn/docs/user/premium.md

 sidebar_position: 5
 ---

-# Supporting Uni-V.CC
+# Supporting Uni-VCC

-Help us grow and sustain the Uni-V.CC project by supporting us on [Patreon](https://uni-v.cc/go/patreon)!
+Help us grow and sustain the Uni-VCC project by supporting us on [Patreon](https://uni-vcc.app/go/patreon)!
 Your contribution helps cover operational costs and enables us to keep building great tools for the community.

-**Before pledging**, please make sure to connect your Patreon account in the [**Connections**](https://uni-v.cc/dash/connections) tab of your dashboard.
+**Before pledging**, please make sure to connect your Patreon account in the [**Connections**](https://uni-vcc.app/dash/connections) tab of your dashboard.
 This is required for you to receive all the perks linked to your support.

 ---